Chainfire/HoleyLight/README.md

 CPU and/or display directly.
 Aside from that, code running in the background is restricted.
 Unfortunately, it is not possible for third-party apps such as these to attain these power-saving states, at least not without root.
+I've made some progress using shell runners (which need to be started through adb, or root if you have it), but nothing too convincing just yet.

-The *Always On Display* mode (which is just Samsung-speak for Android's *Ambient Display* feature) does run in this mode, but decompiling AOD and several of it's plugins, I did not find a way to hook into it (or overlay it) properly.
+The *Always On Display* mode (which is just Samsung-speak for Android's *Ambient Display* feature) does run in this mode, but decompiling AOD and several of it's plugins, I did not find a way to *properly* hook into it.
+We *can* currently overlay it, but not without it's own problems: we need to keep the CPU and screen semi-active.
+In other words, it's not a true AOD tap-in, and uses (significantly) more battery power than just AOD does.

 For the devs among us, if you were unaware, *Ambient Display* is quite literally just a Dream (with a few extra hidden methods to trigger *doze*